Guidance

 Climate change resilience and the urban forest

-The best way to do this is to make sure we have many different types of trees within the urban forest.
-This is called species diversity and it is one of the ways we can protect the urban forest as a whole so it can continue to provide multiple benefits to our urban areas.
+We should plant different types of trees within the urban forest.
+This is called species diversity and it is one of the ways to protect the urban forest as a whole, so it can continue to provide multiple benefits to our urban areas.

-Guidance on species diversity and managing urban trees for climate change resilience can be found below:
+Read guidance on species diversity and managing urban trees for climate change resilience:

 Looking after the urban forest

 Managing the urban forest is not only about tree species selection and planting.
-Looking after trees throughout their entire lives takes a range of skills and expertise and the collaboration of groups of professions all working to the same goal; better, more healthy trees in our towns and cities.
+Looking after trees throughout their entire lives takes a range of skills and expertise.

 It is important that landowners take a long-term view of caring for their trees and are prepared to provide enough resources to do this properly.

-The following links can provide more information on good practice in managing urban trees:
+The following guides provide more information on good practice in managing urban trees:

 Managing risks including tree health in the urban forest